djcloudking/aws-projects/1_Costing and Billing/Cost Optimization.md

 ## Prerequisite:

-For this mini-project, you need an AWS account.
-Set up a Free Tier account www.aws.amazon.com/free
+For this mini-project, you need:
+- access to an AWS account.
+- to Set up a Free Tier account www.aws.amazon.com/free

 ## Project Outline

-Costs and Billing: Create a recurring monthly Budget and Budget Alert.
-Name it: [name]_BUDGET.
-Set budget to $10.00, scope to All Services.
-Set a “90% of budget” alert to email to your email address.
+Costs and Billing:
+Create a recurring monthly Budget and Budget Alert.
+- Name it: [name]_BUDGET.
+- Set budget to $10.00, scope to All Services.
+- Set a “90% of budget” alert to email to your email address.

 ## Introduction to Budget
 A budget is necessary to track and take action on your costs and usage.
 By default, single accounts, the management account, and member accounts in an organization can create budgets.